Are you a good investment manager?

 The trend line does seem to indicate what the literature would have us believe – that on average lower P/B stocks have had better returns in the last year.
 Breaking the results into five equal groups, the average returns of each group were:

 Before getting too excited though, remember that low P/B companies tend to be smaller and less liquid, i.e. with a wider spread.
-I think that the extra returns will be enough to outweigh the spread costs, but spread size is an important factor in low P/B and small cap investing.
+I think that the extra returns will be enough to outweigh the spread costs, but spread size is an important factor in low P/B and small-cap investing.
 Something to cover at length another day perhaps along with dividends.

 Another point is the spread of returns.
-In each group some companies did fantastically while others did terribly.
-Unless you can spot the difference beforehand you need to be sufficiently diversified, otherwise you could end up with a massively under performing portfolio no matter which group you pick from.
+In each group, some companies did fantastically while others did terribly.
+Unless you can spot the difference beforehand you need to be sufficiently diversified, otherwise, you could end up with a massively underperforming portfolio no matter which group you pick from.

-The next well known and highly tested metric is market cap.
+The next well-known and highly tested metric is market cap.
 When sorted by market cap (descending) from one year ago*** the returns look like this:

 1 yr returns by cap